Starmer calls for police crackdown on pro-Palestine marches

 Asked whether the government would legislate to ban antisemitic chants, the prime minister’s official spokesperson told reporters: “The prime minister agreed that these particular slogans are calls to attack Jewish communities around the world.

-He added: “Free speech is an important right in this country but that can't extend inciting hatred or harassing others.
+He added: “Free speech is an important right in this country, but that can’t extend to inciting hatred or harassing others.

 “We’ve seen antisemitic incidents proliferate at these marches, and we won’t tolerate that.”